 Safety tank manufacturers recognized by the FIA must undertake to deliver to their customers exclusively tanks complying with the norms approved.
-To this end, on each tank delivered there shall be a printed code indicating the name of the manufacturer, the exact specifications according to which this tank has been manufactured and the date of manufacturing.
+To this end, on each tank delivered there shall be a printed code indicating the name of the manufacturer, the exact specifications according to which this tank has been manufactured (FIA/Spec/FT1, FT2 or FT3) and the date of manufacturing.

-Ageing of safety fuel tanks
+5-Ageing of safety fuel tanks